ibm-cloud-docs/overview/ibm-cloud-platform.md

 ### Usage metering
 {: #metering}

-With usage metering, service providers can submit metrics that are collected for resource instances that are created by IBM Cloud users.
+With usage metering, service providers can submit metrics that are collected for resource instances that are created by {{site.data.keyword.Bluemix_notm}} users.
 Third-party service providers that deliver an integrated billing service are required to submit usage for all active service instances every hour.

 ### Usage reports
 {: #usage}